AlgoLab/MALVIRUS-data/README.md

 The workflow `Snakefile` updates the NCBI-based SARS-CoV-2 catalog integrated in [MALVIRUS](https://github.com/algolab/malvirus).
 Only users that have write access to the [MALVIRUS-data](https://github.com/AlgoLab/MALVIRUS-data) repo (this one) should run this script.

+## Requirements

+Utility `unzip` must be available system-wide since the one available in `conda` does not handle zip files created by NCBI.
+The one provided by Debian (and derivative) packages works correctly.

 ## Instructions

 Clone this repository: